-How Facebook's Finest Brands are Reacting to the News Feed Algorithm Change
+How Facebook's Top Brands are Reacting to the New News Feed Algorithm

 Let me guess - you’ve been having trouble reaching your followers with the content you post on Facebook.

 About a month ago, Facebook changed their News Feed algorithm to show its users more "relevant and engaging content."